shafiquejamal/kafka-zookeeper-kerberos/README-Zookeeper.md

 ### Setting up the first Zookeeper server.

 Instructions for setting up the first Zookeeper server follow.
-After you have set up the first Zookeper server, you can follow these same steps for setting up the other servers in the ensemble, with the exception that you would use a different static IP address and change the subdomain from `zookeeper-server-01` to `zookeeper-server-k`, where `k` is `02`, `03`, etc.
+After you have set up the first ZooKeeper server, you can follow these same steps for setting up the other servers in the ensemble, with the exception that you would use a different static IP address and change the subdomain from `zookeeper-server-01` to `zookeeper-server-k`, where `k` is `02`, `03`, etc.

 Steps 1 through 7, are the same as [those for setting up Kerberos](README-Kerberos.md), except that for this demonstration the subdomain will be `zookeeper-server-01` (so you will replace the contents of `/etc/hostname` with `zookeeper-server-01.mydomain.com` and add `YOUR.STATIC.IP.ADDRESS zookeeper-server-01` to `/etc/hosts`).
+Also, make sure that the following ports are open: 2181, 2888, 3888.

 7. Add a user zookeeper: